Up to 60% off sofas & mattresses — limited‑time deals.

 How couple-friendly is it for motion transfer?

-When one person shifts a lot, you’ll see a mild ripple through the seat, but it wasn’t disruptive for typical movie watching.
-Couples who want a “dead-still” feel may prefer a denser, more isolated cushion build.
+When one person shifts around a lot, there’s a mild ripple through the seat, but in our testing it wasn’t disruptive for typical movie watching.
+If you want less partner disturbance, look for a denser or more isolated cushion setup.

 What’s the day-to-day maintenance like?